I-730, Refugee/Asylee Relative Petition

 Dates are listed in mm/dd/yy format.

-If you complete and print this form to mail it in, make sure that the form edition date and page numbers are visible at the bottom of all pages and that all pages are from the same edition of the form.
-If any of the form’s pages are missing or are from a different edition of the form, we may reject your form.
+If you complete and print this form to mail it, make sure that the form edition date and page numbers are visible at the bottom of all pages and that all pages are from the same form edition.
+If any of the form’s pages are missing or are from a different form edition, we may reject your form.

 If you need help downloading and printing forms, read our instructions.